claytongearhart/squid/docs/progressLog.md

 Worked on scanner.
 Learned about array manipulation(I had always used vectors before) and got to use templates.
 Started work on checking token type via dynamic programming.
 Implemented sanitization of raw input.

 ### 2021-9-07 1.5 Hours
 Created main function for entry.
 Continued work on token type checker.
-Worked on organization and readablity.
+Worked on organization and readability.
 Wrapped scanner functions in class.

 ### 2021-9-08 3 Hours
-Researched programming lanuage theory, type theory, and semantics.
+Researched programming language theory, type theory, and semantics.
 Cleaned up `scanner.hpp` Did lots of debugging, fixed the segfaults.
-Started work on cleaning up the if else mess of the seperator.
+Started work on cleaning up the if else mess of the separator.

 ### 2021-9-09 2 Hours
 Started implementing stage 1 abstract syntax tree.
 Worked on `tree` class, was a debugging nightmare of pointers.
 Implmented http://github.com/kpeeters/tree.hh/ instead of custom class.